 - Your balance sheet shows a maximum of £316,000 or less

 - You have 10 employees or less

-Being a micro-entity means it is not mandatory for you to prepare complex accounts and you can send more straightforward balance sheets to Companies House instead.
+Being a micro-entity means you do not need to prepare complex accounts, and you can send more straightforward balance sheets to Companies House instead.
 The same exemptions offered to small companies are also given to micro-entities.